UMM-CSci-3601-S19/iteration-4-endgame/Documentation/HTTPS.md

 ### Securing Your Website with HTTPS

-#### Options for Setting Up Encrypted Connections

-There are multiple options, and differing levels of involvement for you as a developer.
-While it is possible to set up HTTPS with your Spark server, you can also use CloudFlare.

 #### HTTP vs HTTPS

 HyperText Transfer Protocol(HTTP) is how information is sent between the user’s browser and the website they are visiting.